 Osteopaths love to treat knee pain!
 Why?
-Because a lot of the time the pain is not solely coming from your knee joint!
-Therefore, a thorough examination of your entire spine and joints is required, to figure out where the pain is coming from, and most importantly; what is the root cause of your pain.
+Because a lot of the time, the pain is not just coming from your knee joint!
+Therefore, a thorough examination of your entire spine and joints is required to figure out where the pain is coming from and, most importantly, the root cause of your pain.

 Biomechanical Issues: this is probably the most common cause of knee pain.
 Knee pain can arise from how you use and load the knee joint when walking, running or simply going up and down the stairs.
 Issues with ankles, a twisted pelvis, reduced range of movement in your upper back, dropped arches in your foot – all can have an immense impact on how your knee functions as part of your entire skeleton system.